psl-skok/PoliticalStanceClassification/README.md

 **Preprocessing steps:**
 - Removed rows with missing text or labels
 - Filtered out very short posts (length ≤ 20 characters)
-- Cleaned common Reddit artifacts (e.g., zero-width Unicode characters)
+- Cleaned common text/speach artifacts

-Due to size and source considerations, the full dataset is not included in this repository.
+The full dataset and a short, viewable version of the dataset are available in the Data folder of this repository.

-- A small sample dataset may be provided for reproducibility
-- Instructions or a link to the full dataset can be added in `data/README.md`

-> **Note:** Reddit data is noisy and not representative of the general population.
-Results should be interpreted accordingly.

 ---